Courtesy: Big Blue Swim School

 ABOUT BIG BLUE SWIM SCHOOL

 Big Blue Swim School was founded in 2009 by competitive swimmer Chris DeJong.
-The first location opened in Wilmette, followed by Niles, Buffalo Grove and Hoffman Estates.
-In 2017, Level 5 Capital Partners acquired a majority stake in the brand, and is rolling out an aggressive strategy to grow through franchising to 150 locations by 2020.
-Big Blue Swim School’s real estate footprint, proprietary technology Lesson Buddy, coupled with its practice of employing full-time child engagement specialists that teach based on a proprietary distance-based swimming methodology sets Big Blue up for long-term success.
+The first location opened in Wilmette, Illinois, followed by four additional Chicagoland schools.
+In 2017, Level 5 Capital Partners acquired a stake in the brand.
+Through that investment, Big Blue plans to grow through franchising to 150 pools by 2021.
+Big Blue Swim School’s real estate expertise, strong brand, proprietary technology, and leadership support, coupled with its best-in-class consumer offerings, position its franchise partners for long-term success.
 To learn more about franchise opportunities with Big Blue Swim School, visit http://YourBigMomentStartsHere.com.